01When Is Your Estate Subject to the Estate Tax?

 The Massachusetts estate tax return has to be filed within nine months after the date of death.
 Any estate tax due must be paid within that time frame as well.

 You can apply for an extension through the M-4768 form.
 However, if less than 80 percent of the total amount due is paid, the extension is considered void and you'll incur penalties for filing late.

 06Where Are the Estate Tax Return Filed and Tax Payment Made?

 You can make a check payable to the Commonwealth of Massachusetts.
 Enter the decedent’s full name and Social Security number in the memo portion of the check.
 The executor signing the return is personally liable for payment of any tax that does not get paid.
 The return and the tax payment should be sent to the following:

 Boston, MA 02204

 07When Is a Release of Massachusetts Estate Tax Lien Required?

-This is required against all Massachusetts real estate a decedent had a stake in at the time of his or her death.
-These types of liens are also required on real estate in Massachusetts which that individual transferred under certain circumstances before his or her passing.
+A release of Massachusetts estate tax lien is required against all Massachusetts real estate in which the decedent had a stake at the time of death.
+These types of liens are also required on real estate in Massachusetts that an individual transferred under certain circumstances before passing.
 To release the lien, you would need a Certificate Releasing Estate Lien and an affidavit.
-Go to this link to find and search for 521.1.
-In General to find out what's required for deaths occurring before or on January 1, 2003, as well as those occurring on or after January 1, 2003.
+Go to this link and navigate to 521.1.
+In General to find out what's required for deaths that occurred before or on Jan.
+1, 2003, as well as those occurring on or after Jan.
+1, 2003.

 For more information about Massachusetts estate taxes, refer to the Massachusetts Department of Revenue website.